AnaisAguiar1/Eutech/task_2/README.md

 To establish an SSH connection, it is necessary to have SSH client software installed on the local machine and enable the SSH service on the remote server.
 Then, a SSH client such as **PuTTY (on Windows)** or SSH command line (on Linux and macOS) can be used to connect to the remote server and access its resources.

-The first rule it's going to be the ``"SSH"`` conexion by port 22, UFW we use the command ``"ufw allow ssh"``, with this line the rule will be allow and it will start to work inmediatly.
+The first rule is going to be the ``"SSH"`` connection by port 22, UFW so we use the command ``"ufw allow ssh"``.
+With this line the rule will be applied and it will start to work inmediatly.

 <center>